SugaryLump/SugaryLump/README.md

 Hi there, my name is Alexandre Flores and I am a graduate student of Computer Science & Engineering.
 I am currently studying for a master's degree in Computer Graphics and Language Engineering.

 I love game development and seek to improve my skills and learn.
-I am also currently working on and off on a Unity 2D hobby project.
+I am currently picking up and learning about all kinds of tech in small hobby projects, with the intent to practice and get to know different workflows in game development.

 **Email:** [alexcarvalhoflores@gmail.com](mailto:alexcarvalhoflores@gmail.com)